Phraust/Python_Monitoring_Suite/README.md

 So far, I've broken out the SMS Messaging (SMS.py) and USB lookup (USB.py) into their own individual scripts which can be called.

-I've also cleaned up the original BFGMonitor (BFG_Monitor.py), so it will work as is.
+I've also cleaned up the original BFGMonitor (BFG_Monitor.py), so it will work.
+Just make sure you have all the scripts in the same directoy.

-*This is totally a work in progress, and am no where near finished.*
+*This is totally a work in progress, and no where near finished.*

 REQUIREMENTS
 ------------